 The library is open from 9:00 am until 6:00 pm on Saturday.
-After shopping at the Market, be sure to drop in and see all the library has to offer.
+After shopping at the Market, stop inside and see all the library has to offer.

 After you visit the Farmers Market, head over to the High Point Museum.
-Take a look below at what's going on this Saturday.
-There is something for all ages to enjoy.
+Take a look at what's happening this Saturday:

 Come watch our costumed blacksmith in action as he crafts various iron pieces.
 All ages welcome.
 FREE.
-Drop-in froom 10:00 am until 4:30 pm
+Drop-in from 10:00 am until 4:30 pm.

 For more information, please call 336-883-3023.